 The Earth's inner core is composed of an Fe-rich alloy.
-At the relevant pressure-temperature (P-T) conditions of >330 GPa and >4500K, it is widely believed that Fe exists in the hexagonal close-packed (hcp) structure [1, 2].
+At the relevant pressure-temperature conditions of >330 GPa and >4500 K, it is widely believed that Fe exists in the hexagonal close-packed (hcp) structure [1,2].
 Many important geochemical properties of hcp-Fe, such as the solubility of light elements or metal/melt partitioning coefficients, must be established experimentally under high-temperature conditions.
-Unfortunately, hcp-Fe exists only at high pressure (>15 GPa) conditions, and even at moderately high pressures (15-60 GPa), the temperature range of stability of the hcp phase is limited by the stability of facecentered cubic (fcc)-Fe at higher temperatures [2].
-For example, metal-sulfide melt chemistry, which is vital to our understanding of the core, cannot be studied directly by using current experimental (i.e., multianvil press) techniques, because the accessible P-T range does not overlap the conditions under which hcp-Fe coexists with a melt.
-Therefore, another means for experimentally constraining the high-P-T chemistry of Fe-rich hcp-metal is being sought.
+Unfortunately, hcp-Fe exists only at high pressure (>15 GPa) conditions, and even at moderately high pressures (15-60 GPa), the temperature range of stability of the hcp phase is limited by the stability of fcc-Fe at higher temperatures [2].
+For example, metal-sulfide melt chemistry, which is vital to our understanding of the core, cannot be studied directly using current experimental (i.e., multi-anvil press) techniques, because the accessible P,T range does not overlap the conditions under which hcp-Fe coexists with a melt.
+Therefore another means is sought by which the high-P,T chemistry of Fe-rich hcp-metal can be experimentally constrained.

 We speculated that alloying Fe with other metals that prefer the hcp phase should expand the hcp stability field of the alloy relative to that of pure Fe.
-It has been shown that Ni, an fcc metal, enhances the stability of the fcc phase in Fe-Ni alloys, and that Si, a bcc metal, does likewise for the bcc phase in Fe-Si alloys [3, 4].
-In this work, Fe-Ru and Fe-Os were chosen for study because (1) Ru and Os are hcp metals under all P-T conditions in which they have been investigated; (2) they are highly siderophile elements that will easily form alloys with Fe; and (3) Ru and Os are in the same period as Fe in the periodic table, so some continuity of their chemical properties is to be expected.
+It has been shown that Ni, an fcc metal, enhances the stability of the fcc phase in Fe-Ni alloys, and Si, a bcc metal, does likewise for the bcc phase in Fe-Si alloys [3,4].
+In this work Fe-Ru and Fe-Os were chosen for study because 1) Ru and Os are hcp metals under all P,T conditions in which they have been investigated; 2) they are highly siderophile elements that will easily form alloys with Fe; and 3) Ru and Os are in the same period as Fe in the periodic table, so some continuity of their chemical properties is to be expected.

-Methods and Materials
+Methods and Material

-Iron powder (grain size, purity, source) was mixed with Ru black or Os powder to compositions of $Fe{83}Ru{17}$ and $Fe{71}Os{29}$.
-The mixtures were further blended with Al_2O_3 (50 vol %) to prevent annealing under high-P,T conditions [5].
+Iron powder was mixed with Ru or Os powder to the desired binary alloy compositions.
+The mixtures were further blended with Al_2O_3 (50% by volume) to prevent annealing under high-P,T conditions [5].

-These sample mixtures were loaded into an octahedral cell assembly for the multianvil high-pressure apparatus at beamline station 13-BM-D at the APS.
-The cell assembly has been described in Ref.
-5. Metal powder mixtures were loaded into one of two sample chambers, each about 150-μm thick.
-The other chamber, positioned symmetrically on the other side of the W-Re thermocouple, contained MgO and Au to be used as an internal pressure calibrant [6].
-Both the sample and the pressure calibrant were heated by using a TiC + diamond resistance heater.
-Pressure was administered by the 250-ton press [7] installed at the GSECARS beamline at the APS, by using a T-cup multi-anvil apparatus [8], which consisted of eight cubes of sintered tungsten carbide (WC) having truncated corners with 2.0-mm edge lengths.
+These sample mixtures were loaded into an octahedral cell assembly for the multi-anvil high pressure apparatus at the Advanced Photon Source beamline 13-BM-D. The cell assembly has been described by [5].
+Metal powder mixtures were loaded into one of two sample chambers, each about 150 μ m thick; the other chamber, positioned symmetrically on the other side of the W-Re thermocouple, contained MgO and Au to be used as an internal pressure calibrant [6].
+Both sample and pressure calibrant were heated using a TiC+diamond resistance heater.
+Pressure was administered by the 250 ton press [7] installed at the GSECARS beamline at the APS, using a T cup multi-anvil apparatus [8], which consisted of 8 cubes of sintered WC having truncated corners with 2.0 mm edge lengths.

-X-ray diffraction experiments were performed under high-P-T conditions to establish the Fe-Ru and Fe-Os phase diagrams by monitoring the crystal structure of the samples.
+X-ray diffraction experiments were performed under high-P,T conditions to establish the Fe-Ru and Fe-Os phase diagrams by monitoring the crystal structure of the samples.
 X-ray access to the sample was made through the gaps between the WC cubes.
-Energy-dispersive x-ray spectra were collected over the energy range of 25 to 130 keV by using a Ge solid-state detector.
+Energy dispersive x-ray spectra were collected over the energy range 25-130 keV using a Ge solid state detector.
 The diffraction angle was fixed at either 5.4° or 6.0° for each experiment.
 Alignment of the x-rays with the sample was facilitated by a transmitted x-ray imaging system [5].